 Some of these attractions are perfectly doable together, while others will take a full day on their own.
 If you have a car, each day you can have trips from Tbilisi on this list, but most of them are also possible to do on a guided tour.

 We have been to many of these attractions, but we have asked a few fellow bloggers to pitch in their favorite day trips from Tbilisi.

 Best day trips from Tbilisi

 Mtskheta is one of the oldest towns in Georgia, and it’s ideally located to be a day trip from Tbilisi.
 It’s only about 20 km from the Capital, and you can reach it in less than 30 minutes.
-Mtskheta is also located in the intersection between several main roads in Georgia, which make it a perfect stop for anyone coming from Tbilisi and heading east, west or north.
+Mtskheta is also located in the intersection between several main roads in Georgia, which makes it a perfect stop for anyone coming from Tbilisi and heading east, west, or north.

 Besides being very handy, Mtskheta is one of the best travel destinations in Georgia and, consequently, one of the most popular.
 Despite this, the town is relatively small, and you shouldn’t need more than a couple of hours to explore it.
 UNESCO has inscribed Mtskheta in its world heritage list, stating, “The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
 They show the high artistic and cultural level attained by this ancient kingdom.“

 The biggest attraction of Mtskheta is the marvelous Svetitskhoveli Cathedral – considered Georgia’s spiritual and religious center.
 It’s also one of the country’s biggest and most beautiful cathedrals.